-Civilian Conservation Corps plans and drawings
+Civilian Conservation Corps Plans and Drawings on Flickr

 About this Project